 We need your early childhood expertise!
 Share the knowledge you have gained in working with children, birth to five, by submitting a proposal to present at the 2015 Creating Connections to Shining Stars conference.
 Accepted proposals will qualify for a registration discount!
 Please see the Call for Proposals for more information.

 Virginia ASQ-3 Train the Trainer and Train the Coach Training

 The Ages and Stages Questionnaire Third Edition (ASQ-3) Train the Trainer and Train the Coach event is designed to increase the number of trained ASQ-3 trainers and coaches within the state.
 Trainers become part of regional cross-sector professional development teams being developed now in Virginia.
 Participants will learn strategies to train infant and toddler childcare providers to effectively use the ASQ-3.
 The ASQ-3 is a screening tool that is the most accurate, family-friendly way to screen children for developmental delays.
 Training will be held in Northern Virginia on January 15- 16, 2015.
 The application deadline is December 11, 2014.
 Click here for additional information and the application.

 Save the dates of January 15-17, 2015 for the 66th Annual Conference of the Southern Early Childhood Association (SECA).
 The conference will be held at the Astor Crowne Plaza in the French Quarter of New Orleans, Louisiana.
 The theme is The World from Our Front Porch: Community and Culture.
-Click the link to access conference information and the Call for Proposals.
+Click the link to access conference information.

 2015 National Early Childhood Inclusion Institute